 I think the main thing that influences the entire record is the fact that we had played a lot more shows when we wrote this record.
 When we wrote the first one we were just starting out so we hadn’t had the entire experience of what it’s like to go on the road and work a crowd, so these songs we wrote with that in mind, how they would translate to the stage.
-How do we do songs that build momentum and have dynamics so that it doesn’t feel like it’s a constant steady stream of chaos at you?
-But white songs so that they have ups and downs, moments to breath and to catch your breath before you get into heavier and more intense moments.
+How do we do songs that build momentum and have dynamics so that it doesn’t feel like it’s a constant steady stream of chaos at you, so that they have ups and downs, moments to breathe and to catch your breath before you get into heavier and more intense moments.
 That was pretty much the main influence.

 Vocally, I always try to push myself as far as I can, from doing heavier screams to trying to do crazier rhythms in the raps.
 This record, to me, was done much faster so I feel that everything fits a little bit better.
 The first record was done over the course of three years, there’s a lot of things taken from the beginning, the middle and the end, so the new one, to me, sounds a lot more cohesive, especially lyrically.
 It fits what was going through my head at the time a lot better.

 What do you prefer, do you like the creativity of the studio or the energy of the live shows?
 Is it a combination of both?